 Philip Gulley is a pastor at Fairfield Friends Meeting in Camby, Indiana, near Indianapolis.
 He lives in the nearby town of Danville with his wife Joan and their two dogs, Ruby and Jack.
 They have two sons, and one granddaughter, Madeline, who rules the roost.

-In his most recently published work of non-fiction, Living the Quaker Way: Timeless Wisdom For a Better Life Today, Gulley offers the opportunity to participate in a world where the values of the Quaker way bring equity, peace, healing, and hope.
-A Place Called Hope, Gulley’s most recent release, continues the fictional exploits of Sam Gardner, first introduced in Gulley’s Harmony series.
+In his recently published work of non-fiction, Living the Quaker Way: Timeless Wisdom For a Better Life Today, Gulley offers the opportunity to participate in a world where the values of the Quaker way bring equity, peace, healing, and hope.
+And A Place Called Hope continues the fictional exploits of Sam Gardner, first introduced in Gulley’s Harmony series.